nanu2000/Light-Show-Engine/README.md

 ### Building on Linux (standalone)
 I haven't tested building only on linux, however it should be easier to setup.
-Install everything mentioned [above](#configure-linux-machine-for-development)
+Install everything mentioned [above](#configure-linux-machine-for-development) then run:
-* Git clone --recursive
+* git clone --recursive
 * run cmake
 * run make

-Should be something like that.
-You will probably have to provide certain variables in the CMake config to make this work.
+You will need to provide certain variables in the CMake config to make this work.

-## Debuging
+## Debuging Build System
 * Double check CMakeSettings like SDL2_DIR and GNS_LIB_DIR, they should both point to their library directories.
-* The populate_all scripts need to be supplied with VsDevCmd.bat.
+* In Windows, the populate_all scripts need to be supplied with VsDevCmd.bat.
 The path for VsDevCmd.bat differs on each version of visual studio.
-* Lots of trial and error.
-Building this first try with no errors seems unlikely.

 ## Built With
 * Bullet3